s-AVE/AdventureWorksCompany/README.md

 rate (2.25%) particularly for Vests, while Shorts is the most returned product type across Europe and North America.
-Water Bottle - 30 oz., despite being the top-selling product across all continents, also records the highest absolute returns within Accessories — this warrants ongoing monitoring.
+Water Bottle - 30 oz., despite being the top-selling product across all continents, also records the highest absolute returns within Accessories this warrants ongoing monitoring.

 ### Customer Profile
-Adventure Works' core market consists of middle-to-low income, mature-aged customers (average age 64), predominantly from the Professional and Skilled Manual occupation segments, which together contribute 55.2% of total transactions.
-The fact that 86.9% of transactions come from Average and Low Income segments indicates that Adventure Works has successfully positioned itself as an accessible brand — though this also reveals limited penetration into higher-spending segments.
+Adventure Works core market consists of **middle-to-low income**, **mature-aged customers** (average age 64), predominantly from the **Professional and Skilled Manual occupation** segments, which together contribute 55.2% of total transactions.
+The fact that 86.9% of transactions come from Average and Low Income segments indicates that Adventure Works has successfully positioned itself as an accessible brand though this also reveals **limited penetration** into higher-spending segments.

 ### Market Distribution
-Water Bottle - 30 oz. is the only product that consistently ranks as the top seller across all three continents — signaling reliable universal demand.
+Water Bottle - 30 oz. is the only product that consistently ranks as the top seller across all three continents signaling reliable universal demand.
 Beyond this product, continental preferences diverge considerably, suggesting that a one-size-fits-all approach to inventory and promotions is suboptimal.